i~HD AI Policy

 • AI systems should not process personal data unless necessary and legally justified.

-IV.
-Transparency & Explainability
+5.4.
+Transparency & explainability

 • AI-driven decisions must be understandable and explainable to users.

-V. Security & Robustness
+5.5.
+Security & robustness

 • Implement cybersecurity best practices to secure AI systems against threats.

-• Regularly audit AI models for performance, bias detection, and security risks
+• Regularly audit AI models for performance, bias detection, and security risks.

 The following AI driven systems are strictly prohibited under the EU AI Act and will not be used within i~HD:

-• AI that employs subliminal or manipulative techniques beyond an individual’s awareness;
+• AI that employs subliminal or manipulative techniques beyond an individual’s awareness

-• AI that exploits vulnerabilities of individuals based on age, disability or a socio-economic status;
+• AI that exploits vulnerabilities of individuals based on age, disability or a socio-economic status

-• AI used for social scoring or evaluating individuals based on inferred or predicted personal or personality characteristics;
+• AI used for social scoring or evaluating individuals based on inferred or predicted personal or personality characteristics

-• AI systems for predictive risk assessments of criminal behaviours;
+• AI systems for predictive risk assessments of criminal behaviours

-• AI for emotion recognition in workplaces and educational settings;
+• AI for emotion recognition in workplaces and educational settings

-• AI-driven biometric categorisation that infers sensitive attributes such as race, political opinions, trade union membership, religious or philosophical beliefs, or sexual orientation.
+• AI-driven biometric categorisation that infers sensitive attributes such as race, political opinions, trade union membership, religious or philosophical beliefs, or sexual orientation

 Below is some guidance: